 People around the world have enjoyed the fig for millennia as a delicious sweet treat.
-The ancient fruit’s history can be traced to the cultivation its tree and the fruit's popularity around the Mediterranean Sea.
+The history of the fig can be traced back to 5000 B.C., and some historians consider figs to be one of the first domesticated crops.

 The fig comes from the common fig tree, or edible fig tree (Ficus carica), part of a genus with nearly 1,000 species of trees from the mulberry family.
 Most of the trees in the genus are massive tropical trees that produce latex rather than fruit.